 A lack of asset class diversification increases risk because automotive dealership properties are subject to their own set of risks, such as the risks associated with automotive manufacturers.
 Furthermore, Honda and Acura dealerships collectively represent approximately 22.7% of the gross automotive dealership rent paid to the REIT in 2024 and approximately 21.4% of the REIT's GLA as at December 31, 2024.
 Volkswagen and Audi dealerships collectively represent approximately 17.8% of the gross automotive dealership rent paid to the REIT in 2024 and approximately 15.7% of the REIT's GLA as at December 31, 2024.
+Volkswagen and Audi dealerships collectively 15.7% of the REIT's GLA as at December 31, 2024.
 Because Acura is a division of Honda and Audi is a division of Volkswagen, any material adverse changes to the business of Honda and/or Volkswagen may adversely affect the ability of the Dilawri Group and other tenants to meet rent obligations, which in turn may have a material adverse effect on the REIT.